 - Half a cup of wheatgrass juice taken daily strengthens the immune system and is good for arthritis due to autoimmune dysfunction like rheumatoid arthritis.

 - The juice of carrot, celery, beetroot, and cucumber taken separately is said to be very good for arthritis.

 - Turmeric is very effective and a powerful home remedy for arthritis.
 It is believed to have a general joint rebuilding capability.
 It is used both internally and as a pack on joints as it is greatly anti-inflammatory.

 - Parsley juice is cooling and detoxifying and can be drunk throughout the day.

 For relief from joint pain

-- Castor leaves warmed on a griddle smeared with warm castor oil, and placed on a painful joint, soothes the pain and relieves swelling.
+- Castor leaves that are warmed on a griddle smeared with warm castor oil, and placed on a painful joint, soothe the pain and relieves swelling.